ZJLiu001/starter-hugo-academic/content/project/example2/index.md

 ---

 - Role: Core Member
-- Aim: to design controllers to improve the control performance of a kind of airship which consists of flexible airbags, ropes, and pods in strong winds.
+- Aim: to conduct a corrective attitude control system by using strongly constrained  actuators (the Reaction Control System, RCS) to satisfy the safety of the fuselage of a trans-medium aircraft before transmitting from air to water.
 - My contribution:
-  * Contributed to the design of a control command distribution system for longitudinal and lateral channels of an airship for heterogeneous actuators;
+  * Finished simulation modeling of the object aircraft and the strongly constrained actuators;
-  * Collected information and had a sharp insight into the concept of impedance control;
+  * Designed an efficient algorithm on thrust allocation to deal with discrete and restricted output of the RCS;
-  * Participated in the design of the controller for airship that can adapt to the strong wind-gust disturbances.
+  * Proposed a control scheme to achieve rapid attitude adjustment and the performance of this scheme was verified by a Monte Carlo simulation experiment;
-- Outcome:
+  * Completed an embedded code implementation of the whole algorithm.
-Produced a third-author paper, Impedance-Based Stable Control for Autonomous Airship with Strong Wind-Gust Disturbance, which was Under Review.
+- Outcome: Produced a first author journal paper, Fixed-time attitude control for aircraft with strongly constrained actuators, which was accepted in Aerospace Science and Technology.